dotkernel/dotkernel/docs/Tutorials/Creating-a-Contact-Us-Page/04-backend-setup-entity-and-hydrators.md

-# Backend setup, entity and hydrators
+# Backend setup, Entity and hydrators

 First of all, we should establish the database structure.
 We'll store contact messages in one table, lets call it `user_message`.
 We need at least the following columns: id, email, name, subject, message, created.
 Go ahead and create the table.
 We'll store the email, because the contact form is public, users won't need to authenticate in order to send a message.

+They have the following definitions:
+* id - Unsigned integer, autoincrement, primary key
+* email - varchar(200)
+* name - varchar(120)
+* subject - varchar(120)
+* message - text
+* created - timestamp

-## User message entity class
+## User message Entity class

-An entity class is a class that represents a model in our code.
-Others prefer to call it model class instead of entity.
-DotKernel uses the entity label to refer to a model as a convention.
+An Entity class is a class that represents a model in our code.
+Others prefer to call it a Model class instead of Entity.
+DotKernel uses the Entity label to refer to a Model as a convention.
 Entities should be modeled around the database.
-Usually an entity models one row from a table, in the simplest case, but can also compose other entities, or have propeties that come from other tables.
+Usually an Entity models one row from a table, in the simplest case, but can also include other Entities, or have propeties that come from other tables or providers.

-In our case, we fall on the simple side of the problem.
-Our object is pretty simple.
-We'll use an entity class to model the database row without any relationships.
-So, lets create the entity class, based on the user_message table.
+Our object is pretty simple, we'll use an Entity class to model the database row without any relationships.
+Lets create the Entity class, based on the `user_message` table.
 Please make sure to name the properties the same way as the column names.
 This will make things easier, as you won't need to do any mapping.

 Create a new folder inside `src/App/src` and call it `Entity`, in case it does not already exists.
-We'll use this folder to store all our entity classes defined in this module.
+We'll use this folder to store all our Entity classes defined in this module.

 In this folder, create the `UserMessageEntity` class
 ##### UserMessageEntity.php